-- Provisionally suspended the Moscow laboratory & and asked the lab to remove from post its then Director; - Requested that the IAAF suspend the Russian Athletics Federation, ARAF; - Declared RUSADA non-compliant, and immediately began the task of overhauling their anti-doping program.
+- Provisionally suspended the Moscow laboratory and asked the lab to remove from post its then Director; - Requested that the IAAF suspend the Russian Athletics Federation, ARAF; and - Declared RUSADA non-compliant, and immediately began the task of overhauling their anti-doping program.

-We should remember that the IAAF's misdeeds described in the Report were under pre-2015 Code rules.
-Crucially, the Commission and WADA's independent Compliance Review Committee reviewed the Report and considered there to be no situation of non-compliance with the 2015 Code.
+We should remember that the IAAF's misdeeds described in the second part of the Report were under pre-2015 Code rules.
+Crucially, the Commission and WADA's independent

+Compliance Review Committee reviewed the Report and considered there to be no situation of non-compliance with the 2015 Code.

 I think it is also important to note the range of other recommendations made to WADA by the Commission, which we have taken on board.
-This included:
+These included:

-- Strengthening policies on compliance; - Creating an independent mechanism to deal with compliance issues; - Insisting that data is provided for use in WADA's ADAMS system; - WADA developing and implementing a whistleblower assistance and protection policy; - And a range of other issues dealing with suspicious test results; test distribution plans; temporary administrative sanctions against Russia; amendments to the International Standards, compliance audits under the UNESCO system; improvements to the laboratories; and providing sufficient staff and resources for further international investigations.
+- Strengthening policies on compliance; - Creating an independent mechanism to deal with compliance issues; - Insisting that data is provided for use in WADA's ADAMS system; - WADA developing and implementing a whistleblower assistance and protection policy; - And a range of other issues dealing with suspicious test results; test distribution plans; temporary administrative sanctions against Russia; amendments to the International Standards; compliance audits under the UNESCO system; improvements to the laboratories; and providing sufficient staff and resources for further international investigations.

-I am pleased to say that the IAAF has also begun its vital reforms, and as a collaborative partner WADA will offer them a chance to achieve those and in doing so will help the organization regain the trust of clean athletes and the public worldwide.
+I am pleased to say that the IAAF, whose President is here today - has begun its vital reforms, and as a collaborative partner WADA will offer them a chance to achieve those.
+In doing so, we will help the organization regain the trust of clean athletes and the public worldwide.